-In this paper, an electrostatic actuator linearization will be introduced, which is based on an existing hardwareefficient iterative square root algorithm.
+Abstract In this paper, an electrostatic actuator linearization will be introduced, which is based on an existing hardware-efficient iterative square root algorithm.
 The algorithm is solely based on add and shift operations while just needing n/2 iterations for an n bit wide input signal.
-As a practical example, the nonlinear input transformation will be utilized for the design of the primary mode controller of a capacitive MEMS gyroscope and an implementation of the algorithm in the Verilog hardware description language will be instantiated.
+As a practical example, the nonlinear input transformation will be utilized for the design of the primary mode controller of a capacitive MEMS gyroscope and an implementation of the algorithm will be instantiated in the Verilog hardware description language.
+Furthermore, an implementation of an improved version of the algorithm will be given reducing the number of needed iterations to n/2 - 1 for an n bit wide input signal while just requiring an acceptable additional amount of hardware resources.
 Finally, measurement results will validate the feasibility of the presented control concept and its hardware implementation.